 The surrounding area is predominantly flat as most of the land has been leveled to facilitate irrigation.
-Numerous canals, ditches, and drains owned by the Imperial Irrigation District are located throughout the project sites and surrounding area providing irrigation water and drainage to the individual fields.
+Numerous canals, ditches, and drains owned by the <a href="mailto:limbertaillo:li

 Agricultural fields, earthen berms, and overhead utility lines dominate the scenery in the project area.
 The project sites are located immediately adjacent to the Campo Verde solar facility, undeveloped agricultural lands generally to the north and further east, and desert lands on the south and further west.
 Similar to the southwestern portion of Imperial County near the U.S./Mexico border, undeveloped agricultural lands in the project vicinity are currently transitioning to renewable energy developments (Campo Verde solar facility, Imperial Solar Energy Center West).